intel-lgci-fdo-gitlab-mirror/drm.maintainer-tools/committer/committer-drm-misc.rst

-  patch series is still acceptable if it's not a common thing (e.g. new hw enabling once a year), and if the series is really big (more than 20 patches) it should probably be managed through a topic branch in drm-misc and with a separate pull request to drm maintainer. dim_ supports this with the create-branch command.
+  patch series is still acceptable if it's not a common thing (e.g. new hw enabling once a year), and if the series is really big (more than 20 patches) it should probably be managed through a topic branch in drm-misc and with a separate pull request to drm maintainer. :ref:`dim` supports this with the create-branch command.
 Everything that doesn't justify a topic branch goes into the normal drm-misc branches directly.